Thompson Investment Management Inc. Sells 3,305 Shares of Performance Food Group (NYSE:PFGC)

-Thompson Investment Management Inc. trimmed its holdings in Performance Food Group (NYSE:PFGC – Get Rating) by 2.2% in the 3rd quarter, according to its most recent disclosure with the Securities and Exchange Commission.
-The firm owned 144,282 shares of the food distribution company’s stock after selling 3,305 shares during the quarter.
-Performance Food Group accounts for 1.2% of Thompson Investment Management Inc.’s portfolio, making the stock its 26th largest holding.
-Thompson Investment Management Inc. owned approximately 0.09% of Performance Food Group worth $6,197,000 as of its most recent SEC filing.
+Thompson Investment Management Inc. lowered its stake in shares of Performance Food Group (NYSE:PFGC – Get Rating) by 2.2% during the third quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The fund owned 144,282 shares of the food distribution company’s stock after selling 3,305 shares during the period.
+Performance Food Group makes up 1.2% of Thompson Investment Management Inc.’s portfolio, making the stock its 26th biggest position.
+Thompson Investment Management Inc. owned approximately 0.09% of Performance Food Group worth $6,197,000 as of its most recent filing with the Securities and Exchange Commission.

-Several other hedge funds also recently modified their holdings of the business.
-Advisor Group Holdings Inc. raised its stake in Performance Food Group by 21.4% during the first quarter.
-Advisor Group Holdings Inc. now owns 10,532 shares of the food distribution company’s stock worth $529,000 after acquiring an additional 1,853 shares in the last quarter.
-Raymond James & Associates boosted its holdings in Performance Food Group by 17.5% during the first quarter.
-Raymond James & Associates now owns 135,013 shares of the food distribution company’s stock worth $6,874,000 after buying an additional 20,136 shares during the last quarter.
-Massachusetts Financial Services Co.
-MA boosted its holdings in Performance Food Group by 1.8% during the first quarter.
-Massachusetts Financial Services Co.
-MA now owns 1,610,853 shares of the food distribution company’s stock worth $82,009,000 after buying an additional 29,210 shares during the last quarter.
-Bank of New York Mellon Corp boosted its holdings in Performance Food Group by 3.4% during the first quarter.
-Bank of New York Mellon Corp now owns 1,617,793 shares of the food distribution company’s stock worth $82,362,000 after buying an additional 53,480 shares during the last quarter.
-Finally, American Century Companies Inc. lifted its holdings in shares of Performance Food Group by 11.8% during the 1st quarter.
-American Century Companies Inc. now owns 29,041 shares of the food distribution company’s stock valued at $1,479,000 after purchasing an additional 3,064 shares in the last quarter.
-97.35% of the stock is owned by institutional investors.
+Other hedge funds and other institutional investors have also recently added to or reduced their stakes in the company.
+Northwestern Mutual Investment Management Company LLC lifted its holdings in shares of Performance Food Group by 0.9% during the 2nd quarter.
+Northwestern Mutual Investment Management Company LLC now owns 25,945 shares of the food distribution company’s stock valued at $1,193,000 after purchasing an additional 234 shares in the last quarter.
+Arizona State Retirement System increased its position in shares of Performance Food Group by 0.6% during the 2nd quarter.
+Arizona State Retirement System now owns 41,951 shares of the food distribution company’s stock worth $1,929,000 after purchasing an additional 237 shares during the last quarter.
+Securian Asset Management Inc. increased its position in shares of Performance Food Group by 1.7% during the 2nd quarter.
+Securian Asset Management Inc. now owns 14,130 shares of the food distribution company’s stock worth $650,000 after purchasing an additional 241 shares during the last quarter.
+Glassman Wealth Services increased its position in shares of Performance Food Group by 65.3% during the 2nd quarter.
+Glassman Wealth Services now owns 661 shares of the food distribution company’s stock worth $30,000 after purchasing an additional 261 shares during the last quarter.
+Finally, O Shaughnessy Asset Management LLC increased its holdings in shares of Performance Food Group by 4.4% during the 2nd quarter.
+O Shaughnessy Asset Management LLC now owns 6,643 shares of the food distribution company’s stock worth $305,000 after acquiring an additional 279 shares during the last quarter.
+Institutional investors own 97.35% of the company’s stock.

 Analyst Ratings Changes